apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>builtIn is a switch to enable KubeBlocks builtIn monitoring.
+<p>To enable the built-in monitoring.
-If BuiltIn is set to true, monitor metrics will be scraped automatically.
+When set to true, monitoring metrics will be automatically scraped.
-If BuiltIn is set to false, the provider should set ExporterConfig and Sidecar container own.</p>
+When set to false, the provider is expected to configure the ExporterConfig and manage the Sidecar container.</p>
 </td>
 </tr>
 <tr>